Open Accessibility Menu

 1. All residents should be able to access current clinical practice guidelines to apply evidence-based strategies to patient care.

-2. All residents should learn to function as part of a team, including the pediatrician, nurse, pharmacist, dietitian and social worker to optimize patient care.
+2. All residents should learn to function as part of a team, which may include the pediatrician, nurse, pharmacist, dietician, psychologist, and social worker to optimize patient care.

 3. All residents should respond with positive changes to feedback from members of the health care team.